-As a rule not all parts of Venice are flooded when acqua alta strikes.
-If you’re prepared to stick to a special part of town on higher ground, you might even escape without boots or ruining your shoes.
+Not all parts of Venice are flooded when acqua alta strikes.
+If you’re ready to stick to a neighborhood, on a raised area, you may not even notice acqua alta, and may not even need stivali = boots!

-Last November, I was closed in by acqua alta after breakfast in a restaurant.
-Within half an hour, we watched how the tide rose from normal to +50 cm above ground level.
+I recall one November when I was closed in by acqua alta after breakfast in at Ristorante Gran Canal.
+The day started out sunny, and I was hoping to drink a cappuccino on their terrace, but … within half an hour, the tide rose from normal to +50 cm above ground level.
 The terrace was completely flooded, and the door was shut and boarded up.
 The birds – sparrows and sea gulls – remained perched on the tables outside.
-The chairs on the terrace were fastened with a chain to prevent them floating off.
-Life continued like it was routine, inside and outside.
-Ten minutes of heavy rain were followed by sunshine.
+The chairs on the terrace were fastened with a chain to keep them from floating off.
+Life continued, inside and outside, and ten minutes of heavy rain were followed by sunshine and a mild breeze.

-I was able to “escape” through a “secret” back door – leading out upon another calle to higher ground.
+I was able to “escape” through a “secret” back door, leading out to another calle on higher ground.
 Making a little detour I was able to reach home without getting wet at all.
-It really depends on where you are in Venice when acqua alta hits.
+It really depends on where you are in Venice when acqua alta hits ..

-Times have changed in the sense that acqua alta now hits town all year, with more severe bouts in the cold season.
-If you know a few facts about the Lagoon, you can predict when acqua alta occurs, and what are its effects when you would like to go for a walk in town.
+Times have changed in the sense that acqua alta now hits Venice all year, yet, you must expect the most severe bouts in the cold season.
+If you know a few facts about the Lagoon, and are familiar with the moon cycle, you can predict when acqua alta occurs, and even, how strong these bouts will be.

-When the force of gravity of the moon is strongest, high tide – alta marea = marea sigiziale (marea viva) occurs with full moon – luna piena and new moon – luna nuova.
-With the rising moon – luna crescente (crescent moon) and waning moon – luna calante, tides are more regular, called marea di quadratura (marea morta).
+And then, the moon comes in: When the force of gravity is strongest, high tides = alta marea = marea sigiziale (marea viva) occurs with full moon = luna piena, and with new moon = luna nuova.
+With the rising moon = luna crescente (crescent moon) and waning moon = luna calante, tides are more regular, called marea di quadratura (marea morta).

-#4 Acqua alta: Acqua alta is an exceptional alta marea (high tide).
-Even if the Lagoon wasn’t altered in its landscape features there would still be acqua alta once every 2-3 years, and an excessive one once every thousand years.
-That means the Lido would be flooded and the water masses submerge all parts of Venice.
+Acqua alta is an exceptional alta marea (high tide).
+Even if the Lagoon wasn’t altered in its landscape features, there would still be acqua alta once every 2-3 years, and an excessive one once every 500 – 1000 years.
+That means the Lido would be flooded and water masses critically submerge all of Venice.

-That’s why the stone barrier called I Murasi (Murazzi) were built from the year 1714 on the long-stretched island of Pellestrina.
-This monumental wall made of huge Istrian boulders, built by the Republic of Venice, saved Venice almost 200 years after its end, during the exceptional high tide of 1966!!
+That’s why the stone barrier called i murasi (Murazzi) were built in 1714 on the island of Pellestrina, which together with the Lido island, separate the Lagoon from the open sea.
+This monumental wall made of huge Istrian boulders, built by the Republic of Venice, saved our city almost 200 years after the Republic had ceased to exist, during the exceptional high tide of 1966!!

-It takes about half an hour for the high tide to reach Piazza San Marco and even longer to arrive in the northern Lagoon.
-Salinity is thus higher at the bocche di porto than it is around the island of Torcello located nearer to the river mouths.
-This is why fresh water-loving fish live there, while the sea fish farming grounds valli da pesca are located in the southern Lagoon next to the open sea.
+It takes about half an hour for the high tide to reach Piazza San Marco, and even longer to arrive in the northern Lagoon.
+For this reason, salinity levels are higher at the bocche di porto than around the island of Torcello located near the river mouths, in the northern Lagoon.
+So now you know why fresh water-loving fish live in the northern Lagoon, while the sea fish farming grounds called valli da pesca are located in the southern Lagoon, near the open sea.